Butcher Paper Baby Back Ribs

 - 2 3 Tbsp. black pepper

 - 3 3 Tbsp. salt

 - 8 Yellow mustard

 1. Rinse rib racks and pat dry with paper towel.
-Remove membrane from both racks by carefully prying back using the back of a sharp knife (use a paper towel to help hold the membrane, as it’s slippery) Discard membrane.
+Remove membrane from both racks by carefully prying back using the back of a sharp knife.
+Discard membrane.
 Flip racks and trim loose ends and excess fat.

 2. In a small bowl combine black pepper, salt, garlic powder, chili powder, paprika and light brown sugar to make rub and mix well, or use Ribs BBQ rub, to taste.

 3. Evenly coat ribs on both sides with yellow mustard.
 Generously sprinkle rub ingredients on both sides of ribs.
 Wrap in plastic wrap and refrigerate for 3-4 hours, if desired.

 4. Pre-heat grill to 230°F, adding a layer of wood chunks if desired.
 Place ribs directly on the grates or use a rib rack.
 Allow ribs to smoke for 3 hours at 230°F. Use a remote thermometer to monitor temperature at grate level.

 5. After 3 hours, remove ribs from the grill and wrap each rack separately in butcher paper.
 Place racks meat side down on paper and wrap.